open-telemetry/opentelemetry-specification/specification/context/api-propagators.md

 - A `Setter` invoked for each propagation key to add or remove.
 This is an additional argument that languages are free to define to help inject data into the carrier.

-`Setter` is defined as a separate object from the carrier to avoid runtime allocations, removing the need for additional objects wrapping the carrier that access its contents through a given interface.

-`Setter` MUST be stateless and allowed to be saved as a constant to avoid runtime allocations.

 #### Setter argument